MaterSim/PyXtal/doc/Background.rst

 will fit or not.
 The algorithm used by PyXtal for doing this is detailed in the `How PyXtal Works <Algorithm.html>`_ page.

-..
-Molecular Crystals
-.. ------------------

-..
-Knowing the limitations on molecular Wyckoff positions, we can consider crystals which have molecules, rather than atoms, as their basic building blocks.
-Typically, such crystals have strong intramolecular forces, which hold the atoms in a molecule together.
-In contrast, the intermolecular forces between molecules are weak, and often consist of hydrogen bonding and van der Waals forces.
-When the molecules are organic (carbon-based), the resulting structure is called an organic crystal; this is an important case with many applications.

-..
-Because the intermolecular forces are so weak, molecular crystals often break down at high temperature, converting into atomic structures.
-But when molecular crystals do exist, they often have unique properties due to their low density and high level of variation in structure.
-Unlike atomic crystals, which are typically as close-packed as possible, molecular crystals have large gaps between atoms, and as a result the energy gap between different crystal structures is relatively low.
-This means that a given molecule may crystallize in many different ways;
-these different crystals may transform differently under pressure, temperature, or solvent conditions.
-So, it is often useful to look for different crystal structures for different applications.

-..
-Important uses for molecular crystallography include pharmaceutical drug design, organic superconductors, water ice in extreme conditions, and novel material design.

-..
-Crystal Structure Prediction
-.. ----------------------------
-..
-As the techniques for computational crystallography become more sophisticated, it becomes easier to model and generate new crystal structures.
-In theory, there are an infinite number of possible crystal structures, but in practice, structures which are only slightly different will converge to the same low-energy structure.
-This is because in nature, the lowest-energy structure is the most likely to be found.
-So, for a given temperature and pressure, crystallographers can analyze a large number of possible crystal structures, and determine which has the lowest energy.
-This low-energy structure is the one most likely to form under the given conditions, and thus will probably be the correct structure found on a pressure-temperature diagram.

-..
-However, doing this *from scratch* requires a very large number of structures to be analyzed.
-Currently, it is often not feasible to analyze every possible structural prototype, so instead random sampling is used in combination with evolutionary algorithms.
-This all amounts to crystal structure prediction (CSP).
-CSP has two opposite but complimentary applications.
-On the one hand, a material may be known to exist at a given set of conditions.
-For example, we know that iron and oxygen exist below the earth's crust, but we cannot obtain physical samples of every iron-oxygen compound, in the same pressure-temperature range.
-So, scientists use CSP to determine what crystal structures are likely to exist at the conditions found below the crust.

-..
-On the other hand, scientists may be looking for new, undiscovered materials.
-For example, a materials scientist may want to find a new material which possesses certain electronic and thermal properties.
-Using what they know about existing materials as a basis, the scientist can use CSP to search a wide range of crystal structures. then, they can filter out only those which meet the application's requirements.
-Using only the best-performing candidates, the scientist can then choose to synthesize a material and perform physical experiments on it.
-Because computer time is substantially cheaper than laboratory time, a research team could save months or years of trial and error, and could save tens of thousands of dollars on experimentation.

-..
-Roughly speaking, CSP can be split into five steps:

-..
-1) Generate random crystal structures based on a given stoichiometry, pressure, and temperature range.

-..
-2) Optimize these structures and determine their energy (this is step which takes the most time).
-This may be either a simple force-field optimization, or a more costly electron density (quantum mechanical) calculation.
-It can be useful to use a combination of these, performing the high-cost calculations on only the most promising structures.
-..
-..
-3) Keep the low-energy structures and filter out the high-energy ones.
-Then, add new random structures based on a genetic algorithm or other optimization technique
-..
-..
-4) After many iterations, keep only the lowest-energy structures, and check whether or not they meet the desired criteria.
-..
-..
-5) If a desirable structure is found, then great!
-If not, the stoichiometry can be changed to perform a new search.
-Furthermore, the results obtained so-far can be stored for use by other scientists, who may be looking for a different application.
-..
-..
-Clearly, each of these steps is dependent on the steps before it, and making an improvement to any of the steps can reduce the total time cost by a large amount.
-The purpose of PyXtal is to improve the first step of random generation, by properly utilizing symmetry considerations.
-These random structures can then be used in conjunction with other optimization software to perform a complete CSP search.
-..
-..
-As computer technology improves, the speed and applicability of CSP will also improve.
-The databases of known crystal structures will grow, and this will allow scientists to simply scan these databases to find materials for a given application.
-Indeed, databases like AFlow and the Materials Genome Initiative are already freely available for researchers.

 Crystal File Formats
 --------------------